-33 By shifting out the budget constraint by the full SNAP benefit we assume households treat the benefit as cash.
+$^{^{32}}$ By shifting out the budget constraint by the full SNAP benefit we assume households treat the benefit as cash.
 We also assume, for simplicity, that there are no other welfare programs in place.

-As an extension to our discussion, Currie and Ghavari (2008) review the theoretical result that in-kind programs might increase labor supply, depending on the degree of complementarity between the subsidized good (here food and nutrition) and labor supply.
+Additionally, as discussed in Currie and Ghavari (2008), in-kind programs such as SNAP or WIC might increase labor supply, depending on the degree of complementarity between the subsidized good (here food and nutrition) and labor supply.
 This has had limited testing in the empirical literature.